Skipsqueak514/Skipsqueak5.github.io/latest/panel/webservers/nginx.md

 ***

-> Jexactyl strongly recommends you use SSL in order to secure your site.
+> PortalNodes strongly recommends you use SSL in order to secure your site.
 Please consider enabling SSL by following the [Setting up SSL](docs/webservers/ssl-setup.md) guide.

 ***